tlbravo/Pharma_Sales_Model/README.md

 The correlation coefficient quantifies the strength of a linear relationship between two variables.
 The correlation coefficient can range from -1 to 1. <br>
 Positive correlation: as the value of one variable increases, the value of the other variable also tends to increase.<br>
 Negative correlation: as the value of one variable increases, the value of the other variable tends to decrease. <br>

 Strong correlations: <br>

 M01AE AND N02BE<br>
 N02BA AND N02BE<br>
 R03 AND N02BE<br>

+* Two drug types may have positive coorelations because they have complimentary purposes and are prescribed together.
+They may also target similar medical conditions.
+A patient's insurance coverage may also affect the quantities purchased.
+These are important considerations to keep in mind when exploring pharmacutical data. <br>

 After calculating quantity sold per month, I visualized the results with plotly: <br>